Honours Research Thesis (ENSC 4906)

 Students should read the ENSC 4906 course syllabus for end of year deadlines.

-There are two mandatory end of year expectations for Environmental Science Honours Thesis students:
+End of year expectations for Environmental Science Honours Thesis students:

-Environmental Science Faculty Coordinator: Dr. Steven Cooke
+Environmental Science Faculty Coordinator 24-25: Dr. Jesse Vermaire

 The program assigns a faculty member each year to serve as a point of contact for students participating in the thesis course.
 The faculty member can assist with any conflicts (with supervisor) and provide direction on requirements for the thesis (to the student and their supervisor if the supervisor is unfamiliar with the expectation for ENSC).
 The faculty member will send reminder emails to those registered in the course regarding appropriate milestones and expectations.